Salem Maritime National Historical Park | HISTORICAL BUILDINGS

-Salem Maritime National Historic Site is largely a collection of historical buildings that figured into the maritime trade industry that dominated Salem’s economy from after the American Revolution through the War of 1812.
+Salem Maritime National Historical Park is largely a collection of historical buildings that figured into the maritime trade industry that dominated Salem’s economy from after the American Revolution through the War of 1812.
 There are eight buildings in total, though not all are open to the public.
 See the following web pages for more information on the various buildings:

 Custom House (1819)